miguelestradam36/julia-language-script/README.md

 In this scenario, we are going to extract some data from a CSV file and then we are going to process it.
 Once the data has been processed we are going to save it into another file.

 !["Image"](logo.png)

+Project based on the working examples from University of Cape Town (Julia Scientific Programming course from Coursera)